tlambert03/mrc/README.rst

         :target: https://travis-ci.com/tlambert03/mrc

-Read and write .mrc and .dv (deltavision) image file format
+Read and write .mrc and .dv (deltavision) image file format.
+Written by Sebastian Haase.

 Note, this module is designed to read the MRC variant used by deltavision microscopes (.dv).
 For the MRC file format frequently